Business Digitalization in Serbia — Questions and Answers

 3. Which law governs electronic archiving?

-The basic regulation is the Law on Archival Material and Archival Activity (Official Gazette of RS 6/2020), together with the accompanying Regulation on technical and technological requirements.
+The core regulation is the Law on Archival Material and Archival Activity (Official Gazette of RS 6/2020), together with the accompanying Regulation on technical and technological requirements.
 The Regulation has been amended several times, most recently during 2026.

 4. Who is required to archive electronically and keep an archive book?

 The obligation applies to all legal entities and sole traders whose work generates documentary material.
-It does not depend on company size, it applies even to the smallest sole traders.
+It does not depend on company size — it applies even to the smallest sole traders.

-5. What is an archive book?
+5. What is an archive book ?

 6. By when must the archive book be submitted?

-7. How long must documents be retained?
+7. How long must documents be kept?

 9. Do I have to scan and electronically archive paper documents?

-No. A document created on paper is still kept in paper form, scanning only creates a copy, while the original remains the paper one.
+No. A document created on paper is still kept in paper form — scanning only creates a copy, while the original remains the paper one.
 Electronic archiving applies to documents created in electronic form.

 10. Which general acts must a company adopt?